pololu/motoron-arduino/README.md

 ## Summary

-This is a library for the Arduino IDE that helps interface with a Motoron motor controlls using I&sup2;C.
+This is a library for the Arduino IDE that helps interface with a Motoron motor controller using I&sup2;C.

 ## Supported platforms